joker-b/botzo/_posts/2023-05-06-Meaningless.md

 Avedon: _"There is no such person as Marilyn Monroe.
 Marilyn Monroe was an invention of hers.
 A genius invention that she created like an author creates a character."_

 A photo like this starts to peel-apart the casual notion that a photo is _real_ and that it has a particular meaning.
-It's a little bit consoling to think that a photo is intrinsically _true_ -- it's hard to argue against the ideas that a certain number of photons bounced here, were refracted there, caused such-and-such a chemical reaction inside Avedon's Rolleiflex.
+It's a little bit consoling to think that a photo is intrinsically _"true":_  it's hard to argue against the simple physical ideas that on some particular day a certain number of photons bounced here, were refracted there, caused such-and-such a chemical reaction inside Avedon's Rolleiflex.

-Yet beyond the simple and obvious identity of the moment -- that Norma/Marilyn was there on this day and was exposed correctly -- the interpretation of the photo confounds the viewer, the reader of commentary, the press agent, the fan.
+Yet beyond the simple and obvious identity of the moment, <a href="{{ site.baseurl }}{% post_url 2004-06-09-every-man-for-himself %}">a truth of accountants</a>
+ -- that Norma/Marilyn was there on this day and was exposed correctly -- the interpretation of the photo confounds the viewer, the reader of commentary, the press agent, the fan.

-The deuce of it is that the meaning -- whatever it really is -- is in the mind and reactions of the observer.
+The deuce of it is that the _meaning_ -- whatever it really is -- is in the mind and reactions of the observer, not in the photo.
 A great picture is less a statement than an arbitrary expression that engages you, the viewer, in the process of assigning meaning.
 The meaning comes from the collision of that picture and your self.

 If we think of images this way -- as a mechanism for _unlocking_ meanings in the viewer, rather than as _containing_ meanings -- then it's much easier to see a commonality between all images, between all arts.